Forecast Encompassing Tests for the Expected Shortfall: Simulation Study

-We design the simulation setups motivated by linear forecast combinations.
-For each of the four model classes, we simulate data as a convex combination of two distinct models with a flexible convex combination weight $\pi \in [0,1]$.
+In the following, we describe two DGPs where for the first, both forecasting models stem from classical GARCH models while the second considers two joint GAS models for the VaR and ES of \cite{Patton2019}.
+For both model classes, we simulate data as a convex combination of two distinct models with a flexible convex combination weight $\pi \in [0,1]$.
 This implies that for $\pi = 0$, the first model encompasses the second, while for $\pi=1$, the inverse holds.
-For all intermediate parameters $\pi \in (0,1)$, the data stems from a linear combination and both forecast encompassing tests should be rejected which indicates that a forecast combination method is preferred.
+For all intermediate parameters $\pi \in (0,1)$, the data stems from a linear combination and both forecast encompassing null hypotheses should be rejected which indicates that a forecast combination method is preferred.

-In \Cref{sec:SimulationStudyGARCH}, we describe two DGPs stemming from classical GARCH models, while \Cref{sec:SimulationStudyGAS} considers GAS models with time-varying higher moments \citep{Creal2013, Harvey2013}.
-We further specify two dynamic ES-specific models, namely the joint GAS models for the VaR and ES of \cite{Patton2019} in \Cref{sec:SimulationStudyGASES} and the ES-CAViaR models of \cite{Taylor2019} in \Cref{sec:SimulationStudyESCAViaR}.
-The GARCH models of \Cref{sec:SimulationStudyGARCH} generate data from a pure scale (volatility) process resulting in perfectly colinear VaR and ES forecasts.
-In contrast, the more general specifications of the other three DGPs in Section \ref{sec:SimulationStudyGAS} - \Cref{sec:SimulationStudyESCAViaR} generate VaR and ES forecasts which are not colinear and consequently introduce misspecification in the quantile model of the strict ES encompassing test.
-We utilize these three DGPs in order to demonstrate the robustness of the strict ES test against the model misspecifications induced by these realistic financial settings.